atk/object-clone-proposal/Readme.md

 ```

 A singleton will be the preferred pattern for such a use case and since it is not a function but an instance, this would be cloned.
 The same behavior is also apparent in all tested libraries counted as prior art; if well documented, it should not cause issues.

+Another interesting question is if the keys of a `Map` or even the values of a `Set` should be cloned.
+Since the key is used as a reference, it should not be cloned; the value, however, is used as a property and thus should be cloned.
+A similar approach should be taken with (Shared)ArrayBuffer, which itself is a reference to a TypedArray, and to DataView - cloning those could break too many things.

+Lastly, objects handled by [proxies](https://tc39.es/ecma262/#sec-proxy-constructor) will nevertheless be cloned without special handling, so it could be used to create a clone without the proxy attached.

 ### Cyclic references